 Dealer finance receivables are individually evaluated for impairment when specifically identified as impaired.
 Dealer finance receivables are considered impaired when it is probable that we will be unable to collect all amounts due according to the original terms of the loan.
-Our determination of whether dealer loans are impaired is based on evaluations of dealership payment history, financial condition, and cash flows, and their ability to perform under the terms of the loans.
+Our determination of whether dealer loans are impaired is based on evaluations of dealership payment history, financial condition, their ability to perform under the terms of the loans, and collateral values as applicable.
 Dealer loans that have not been specifically identified as impaired are collectively evaluated for impairment.